 Buying Tickets

-Kintetsu Ticket machines have an English button in the upper right hand corner.
+Kintetsu ticket machines have an English button in the upper right-hand corner.
 The fare chart above the ticket machines is also bilingual.
-You can see a full guide to buying tickets on the official Kintetsu Corporation website.
+You can see a full guide to buying tickets on the official Kintetsu Railway website.

 Discount Tickets

-Because Kintetsu train services are run by a private corporation they are not covered by the Japan Rail Pass.
-However, Kintetsu Corporation does offer a range of discount rail passes.
-If you plan to use Kintetsu railways a lot, then these could offer some savings.
-Check the official Kintetsu Corporation website for details.
+Because Kintetsu train services are run by a private railway company, they are not covered by the Japan Rail Pass.
+However, Kintetsu does offer a range of rail passes and special tickets.
+If you plan to use Kintetsu frequently, compare the current pass area and conditions with your itinerary on the official Kintetsu ticket and pass page.

 Kintetsu Trains at Kyoto Station